 Eradication and Restoration

-The Response Team will determine the extent of damage and course of action planned and communicated to the appropriate parties.
+The Response Team will determine the extent of damage and the course of action planned and communicated to the appropriate parties.
 If applicable, customer representatives will help develop the action plan for the restoration of data and/or services.

 - Re-install the affected system(s) from scratch and restore data from backups if necessary.
 (Team must preserve evidence before doing this.)